 - have long-term plans for the future

 5. Update immunizations.
-Immunizations can protect people from serious illnesses, so it's important that people receive them on time.
-Your son or daughter should talk to the doctor about what to expect.
+Immunizations can protect people from serious illnesses, so it's important to get them on time.
+Immunization schedules vary from office to office, so talk to the doctor about what to expect.

 - Prevent gun injuries by not keeping a gun in the home.
 If you do have a gun, keep it unloaded and locked away.
 Ammunition should be locked up separately.

 - Talk to your doctor if you're concerned about your living situation.Do you have enough food, a safe place to live, and health insurance?
 You doctor can point you toward community resources or refer you to a social worker who can help.

 These checkup sheets are consistent with the American Academy of Pediatrics (AAP)/Bright Futures guidelines.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.